rhythmone/StylAbleZ/README.md

-# StyleAbleZ Image Stacking and Styling Library
+# StylAbleZ Image Stacking and Styling Library

-StyleAbleZ is a library for processing a stack of images that can flex in both color and style according to the digital product they are embedded in.
+StylAbleZ is a library for processing a stack of images that can flex in both color and style according to the digital product they are embedded in.

 # Demo
 [Drag some files into this Demo](https://rhythmone.github.io/StylAbleZ/examples/dnd/build/index.html)